H013, ground floor of the Humanities Building

 - HI995 Themes & Approaches to the Historical Study of Empire (MA Taught Optional Module)

-My research focuses on the intersections of race, gender and sexuality in the late eighteenth and nineteenth century Caribbean and British Empire.
+I am interested in constructions of 'race' and the ways people oppressed within society negotiate and navigate structures of power and inequality.
+My previous study explored the intersections of race, gender and sexuality in the late eighteenth and nineteenth century Caribbean and British Empire.
 In 2014, I completed my doctoral thesis, entitled 'To be despised' : Discourses of Sexual-economic Exchange in Nineteenth-century Jamaica, c.1780-1890.
-In this thesis, I analysed the ways in which women of African-descent were discussed in relation to prostitution, concubinage and other forms of sexual-economic exchange in legal, political and cultural discourses in nineteenth-century Jamaica.
+In this thesis, I analysed the ways in which women of African-descent in Jamaica were discussed in relation to prostitution, concubinage and other forms of sexual-economic exchange in legal, political and cultural discourses in nineteenth-century Jamaica and Britain.

-In addition to my research on discourses of women's sexual praxis and lived experiences, as Director of Student Experience, I am also currently involved in pedagogical research on student engagement, particularly in relation to BME student experience, student-community engagement, and inclusivity in teaching and the curriculum.
+In addition to my historical research, I am also currently involved in pedagogical research on student engagement, particularly in relation to BPOC student experience, student-community engagement, anti-racist pedagogies and inclusivity in teaching and the curriculum.

-I welcome applications from postgraduate students interested in researching the histories of race, gender and sexuality in the Caribbean and wider British Atlantic, as well as projects focused on the history of Afro-Caribbean people in Britain and community-engaged scholarship.
+I welcome applications from postgraduate students interested in researching the histories of race, gender and sexuality in the Caribbean and wider British Atlantic, as well as projects focused on the history of Afro-Caribbean people in Britain and community-engaged, decolonial and anti-racist scholarship.

 Most Recent Publications